chillcarne/chatgpt-wrapper/README.md

   Launches ChatGPT in temporary chat mode by appending `?temporary-chat=true` to the URL.
   The setting is saved between sessions but applied **only when the app starts**.

+- **Continue where you left off**
+  Automatically reopens the last open chat on next launch instead of starting from the default ChatGPT homepage.

 - **Default model selection on launch**
   Choose a default GPT model to load on startup by appending `?model=...` to the URL.
   Available models: